Allentown, PA Solar Panels

 Allentown Area Utility Providers

-Allentown residents are served by two main utility providers: Met-Ed and PPL Electric.
-According to 2023 data, Met-Ed charges 17.2¢ per kWh while PPL Electric charges 19.5¢ per kWh—both exceeding the national average of 16.0¢.
+Allentown residents are served primarily by two electric utilities: Met-Ed and PPL.
+Based on 2023 data, Met-Ed charges 17.2¢ per kWh and PPL charges 19.5¢ per kWh — both worth understanding before making energy decisions.

 Allentown Utilities Electricity Rates